SNAP Hot Foods

 NACS Position

-Representatives Bobby Rush (D-IL), Grace Meng (D-NY) and Brian Fitzpatrick (R-PA) introduced bipartisan legislation, the SNAP PLUS Act, that would remove the SNAP hot foods restriction, giving SNAP customers the ability to buy hot foods from SNAP eligible retail stores when needed.
-NACS supports this legislation because it gives low-income Americans commonsense flexibility when it comes to feeding themselves and their families and will help stores more easily comply with program requirements.
+NACS strongly supports the Hot Foods Act and removing the SNAP hot foods restriction in the upcoming Farm Bill, because it would grant low-income Americans commonsense flexibility when it comes to feeding themselves and their families and will help stores more easily comply with program requirements.